AnonDad/Bring-a-towel/README.md

-Likely just a disgruntled ex/employee or Contractor sticking it to the Orange Man for being a xenophobic asshole whether justified or not by opinion I am petty enough to admit I not only would backdoor anything i compiled but I certainly wouldve considered the implications in this climate were that my contact.
+Likely just a disgruntled ex/employee or Contractor sticking it to the Orange Man for being a xenophobic asshole whether justified or not by opinion I am petty enough to admit I not only would backdoor anything i compiled but I certainly wouldve considered the implications in this climate were that my contract.

 <?php faultz